sass/sass-site/source/documentation/at-rules/forward.md

   users to load a single entrypoint file.
 ---

-{% markdown %}
 The rule is written `@forward "<url>"`.
 It loads the module at the given URL just like `@use`, but it makes the [public][] members of the loaded module available to users of your module as though they were defined directly in your module.
 Those members aren't available in your module, though—if you want that, you'll need to write a `@use` rule as well.
 Don't worry, it'll only load the module once!

 [public]: /documentation/at-rules/use#private-members

 If you *do* write both a `@forward` and a `@use` for the same module in the same file, it's always a good idea to write the `@forward` first.
 That way, if your users want to [configure the forwarded module][], that configuration will be applied to the `@forward` before your `@use` loads it without any configuration.

 [configure the forwarded module]: /documentation/at-rules/use#configuration
-{% endmarkdown %}

 {% funFact %}
   The `@forward` rule acts just like `@use` when it comes to a module's CSS.